jkzorz/jkzorz.github.io/_posts/2019-07-08-mantel-test.md

 - **permutations**.
 Mantel tests determine significance by [permuting](https://mb3is.megx.net/gustame/hypothesis-tests/the-mantel-test) (randomizing) one matrix x number of times and observing the expected distribution of the statistic.
 I tend to pick a larger permutation number, but if computing power is low, feel free to decrease
 - **na.rm**.
 An optional addition to the command that tells R to delete rows in which there are missing values.

+From the results, I can see that the **temperature distance matrix has a strong relationship with the species Bray-Curtis dissimiliarity matrix** (**Mantel statistic R: 0.667**, *p value = 1e-04*).
+In other words, as samples become more dissimilar in terms of temperature, they also become more dissimilar in terms of  microbial community composition.

+In contrast, the species Bray-Curtis dissimilarity matrix did not have a significant relationship with the geographic separation of the samples (**Mantel statistic R: 0.138**, *p value = 0.052*).